Kanela

 Togo Renan Soares, also commonly known as Kanela (22 May 1906 – 12 December 1992) was a Brazilian professional basketball coach, football coach, water polo coach, and rowing coach.
 He was born in Parahyba do Norte (present-day João Pessoa), Brazil.
 The gymnasium Gávea, is named after him.
 He was enshrined into the FIBA Hall of Fame in 2007.

 Club football managerial career

 Kanela was the head coach of the Brazilian football club Botafogo F.R., (1929–1936).
 He was also the Brazilian football club C.R.
 Flamengo's head coach, (1948–49).

 Club basketball coaching career

 Kanela began his basketball coaching career as the head coach of the Brazilian club Botafogo F.R.
 Basquete.
-With Botafoga, he won 6 Rio de Janeiro State Championships.
+With Botafogo, he won 6 Rio de Janeiro State Championships.
 He was next the head coach of the Brazilian club C.R.
 Flamengo Basquete, (1948–1970).
 He led Flamengo to 14 Rio de Janeiro State Championships, including 10 in a row, between 1951 and 1960.
 With Flamengo, he also won the South American Club Championship, in 1953.

 His next club was S.E.
 Palmeiras, with which he won the São Paulo State Championship in 1972.
 He ended his club coaching career with Vila Nova, with which he won the Brazilian Championship, in 1973.